ravindkv/cms-jerc-application/README.md

-This repository contains a small example of how to apply jet energy corrections (JEC), jet energy resolution smearing (JER) and the jet veto map to NanoAOD samples.
+This repository contains a small example of how to apply jet energy corrections (JEC = JES correction + JER correction) and the jet veto map to NanoAOD samples.
 The main demonstration is the ROOT macro `applyJercAndJvmOnNano.C` which runs entirely in C++ using `correctionlib`.
+A python version is also provided.

 Quick start from an lxplus environment: